George Floyd protests in Minnesota: Ely

+Forest Lake

+On June 4 in Forest Lake, roughly 300 protesters marched from the local high school to Lakeside Memorial Park.
+At the park, the protesters held a moment of silence followed by an open mic to discuss racism nationally and in the Forest Lake area.
+During the march, a handful of counter-protesters in trucks displayed American flags and a Trump flag, prompting local police to park a fire engine truck to separate the groups.
+Following the park gathering, many participants deviated from the planned march route back to the high school, instead taking to Highway 61, a primary thoroughfare through the town.
+On the way, approximately 40 protesters stopped at the Forest Lake City Center, with the Forest Lake Police Chief Rick Peterson describing "a select few individuals" as "unruly."
+No arrests or citations were made.

 Grand Marais

 On May 29, roughly 80 protesters lined Highway 61 in Grand Marais to protest police brutality.
 The rally remained peaceful.

 Glencoe

 On June 2, close to 150 protesters attended a rally outside the McLeod County Courthouse in Glencoe.

 Mankato

 On May 29, hundreds of protesters marched through downtown Mankato in a peaceful demonstration.
 The rally began at Veterans Memorial Bridge and went through Washington park and to the Mankato Public Safety Center.

 Marshall

 On June 3, a crowd of over 200 people marched down East College Drive from Memorial Park in downtown Marshall and then back down East College Drive and through downtown.
 The protest remained peaceful and was a major emphasis by the organizers of the protest despite several local businesses closing early in anticipation of the protests.

 Minneapolis–Saint Paul

 The first George Floyd protests took place in Minneapolis on May 26 – the day after his murder by Minneapolis police officers – and spread to neighboring St. Paul.
 On May 28, after protests turned violent, Minneapolis Mayor Jacob Frey declared a state of emergency and Minnesota Governor Tim Walz activated the Minnesota National Guard.
-Demonstrations in Minneapolis–St. Paul are ongoing as protesters seek justice for Floyd and reform of policing, and have inspired protests and political action in Minnesota, the United States, and internationally.

 On June 9, Minnesota Governor Tim Walz issued a statewide proclamation declaring 8 minutes 46 seconds of silence at 11:00 a.m.
 CDT to coincide with the beginning of Floyd's funeral in Houston, Texas.
-The length of time was how long Minneapolis police officer Derek Chauvin pinned Floyd on the pavement using his knee.
+The length of time was how long Minneapolis police officer Derek Chauvin was originally reported to have pinned Floyd on the pavement using his knee.